Do you know how to effectively deal with succession planning, downsizing and other departures?

 The federal government’s Work-Sharing program can help your organization avoid permanent layoffs.
 Service Canada describes the program an adjustment program designed to help employers and employees avoid layoffs when there is a temporary reduction in the normal level of business activity that is beyond the control of the employer.
 It provides income support to employees eligible for Employment Insurance benefits who work a temporarily reduced work week.
 Employees must agree to a reduced schedule of work and to share the available work over a specified period of time.
 Implementing this program can help the company reduce salary costs without resorting to layoffs.

-The Alliance of Sector Councils provides the following tips for dealing with the uncertainties of downsizing:
+The following are tips for dealing with the uncertainties of downsizing:

 The Alliance of Sector Councils also outlines four basic principles that are excerpted here: